 This is definitely a question to ask your doctor.
 There is no one answer fits all and healing is dependent on multiple factors.
 Your small intestine can heal in as short as a few months to as long as a few years.

 “Normalization of abnormalities may occur within one year, but generally takes longer, depending on the severity of villous atrophy, level of dietary compliance and age at diagnosis(Dickey et al, 2000; Kaukinen et al, 2002; Lee et al, 2003; Abrams et al, 2004)” – Eat Right Pro Evidenced Based Library

 This question is sort of related to the above question.
 Most people diagnosed with celiac disease can heal their small intestine after diagnosis.
 There is a small (emphasis on small) number of people with celiac disease who have what’s called “Refractory Celiac Disease” which is defined by a few things, one of which is your small intestinal health not improving, despite following a strict gluten-free diet.

 If you’re concerned or have questions about your intestinal health, please bring them up with your doctor.

 Do I only need to buy certified gluten-free products?

 Everyone’s gluten-free meal-pattern will look different.
-Everyone has different standards that they are comfortable with and that impact their quality of life differently.
+Everyone has different standards that they are comfortable with and that impacts their quality of life differently.
 That being said, in general, you do not have to ONLY buy certified gluten-free products.
 If you’re unsure about if your standards are celiac-safe, 1:1 support from a dietitian can be a great resource to make sure you’re staying on the right track!

 Do I need to avoid foods other than gluten to heal my small intestine?